aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_row-procedures-and-functions/gmp_row_delete.rst

 GMP::Row::Delete
 ================

-The procedure :aimms:func:`GMP::Row::Delete` marks a row in the matrix of a generated mathematical program as deleted.
+The procedure :aimms:func:`GMP::Row::Delete` marks a row in a generated mathematical program as deleted.

 .. code-block:: aimms